capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 > <kbd>31</kbd> This is a segment

+Also, the cross mark (❌) and check mark (✔️) emojis are used to indicate after each exale what is discouraged or problematic and expected or recommended, respectively.
+These icons are not part of the text!  <!-- ✔️ -->

 ### Sample project

 To illustrate the DO's and DON'T's, an OmegaT sample project is provided, containing: